 Agent Orange causes a long list of impairments that the Veterans Administration will give VA Disability Benefits for Agent Orange causes Parkinsons, diabetes, Hodgkin’s disease, neuropathy, ischemic heart disease, skin diseases, cancer, and many others.
 There are many impairments that Veterans don’t even realize are service-connected.
 For example, because Agent Orange causes diabetes, any diabetes related issue is now also considered service-connected.
 Because the regulations are very strict, we highly suggest your talk with an Agent Orange Vietnam VA claims lawyer.

 Can Vietnam vets widows file Agent Orange Vietnam VA claims?

 The children of veterans exposed to Agent Orange have many birth defects are they are eligible for VA Disability Benefits as well.
 Widows of Veterans exposed to Agent Orange may also be eligible for VA Disability Benefits.
-These claims are called Dependency and Indemnity Compensation (DIC).
+These claims are called Dependency and Indemnity Compensation or DIC benefits for widows.
 The widow must prove that the veteran’s death was from a service-connected Agent Orange impairment.
-These claims can be highly complex and we suggest you hire a VA Disability Attorney.
+These claims can be highly complex and we suggest you talk with a DIC veterans widows benefits attorney.